 Restaurants in Galway

 Ireland's location on the northwest of Europe has brought many peoples and visitors to its shores over the centuries.
-Along with other their other cultural traditions, they brought with them a wide range of foods.
+Along with their cultural traditions, they brought with them a wide range of foods.
 In recent times, since Ireland became one of the most prosperous countries in Europe, the variety of places to eat has increased significantly.

 Galway is long established as being the culinary capital of the West of Ireland.
 With its various cultural quarters, the city has a wonderful mix of gourmet cuisine options, from artisanal pie-makers to wood-fired pizzerias to some of the finest seafood restaurants in the country.